edwardwohaijun/draw/README.md

 # draw
 A simple SVG drawing pad.
 This app is just a learning experience for SVG development.
-I have a [blog post](https://worksphere.cn/blog/how-drawapp-is-designed-and-implemented/)(in Chinese) explaining the background information about this app.
+I've deployed it on my personal site, please [go](https://ewo.xyz/draw) and check it out.

 Here is a running screenshot of this app.